Contents

 Short Description

 A short description provides a very brief and general sense of the content of an image or object.
-The length of a short description should be up to 60 words max.
+The length of a short description should be up to 60 words. short descriptions are most commonly used on the web or in other electronic formats and are mapped to alt text fields.

 Long Description

-A long description should comprehensively describe the most important elements of an image augmented by a few prioritized details.
+A long description should comprehensively describe the most essential elements of an image augmented by a few prioritized details.
 The length can range from one to multiple paragraphs depending on the complexity of the image and the context.

 Audio Description